Mallika Sarabhai: Television

-Mallika has also used film and television for social change, especially for women's empowerment and environmental consciousness.
+Sarabhai has also used film and television for social change, especially for women's empowerment and environmental consciousness.
 Through Darpana Communications, she has been responsible for the production of three thousand hours of TV broadcast programming, all of which has been shown through Doordarshan, Gujarati.
 The programming uses the most popular genres of TV.
 She has anchored many shows on STAR TV and Doordarshan as well as the first NACO series on HIV, Talk Positive; the science series Turning Point; Vaividhyotsav, the culture quiz and Srishti: The Environment Quiz.